polevaultweb/codeception-drip/README.md

 ## Usage

-You can use this module as any other Codeception module, by adding 'Mailtrap' to the enabled modules in your Codeception suite configurations.
+You can use this module as any other Codeception module, by adding 'Drip' to the enabled modules in your Codeception suite configurations.

 ### Add Mailtrap to your list of modules